 - Form I-901 (Confirmation of Payment) – this is the receipt from your SEVIS payment

-- Form I-94 (Arrival-Departure Record) – you will receive this during your travel to the United States
+- Form I-94 (Arrival-Departure Record) – If you travel via land, you will receive this during your travel to the United States

 - Form 6059B (Customs Declaration Form) – you will receive this during your travel to the United States